handri09/pdsnd_github/README.md

 ### Date created
-Tuesday 15th December 2020
+This project has been created in Tuesday 15th December 2020

 ### Project Title
 Bikeshare

 ### Description
-This python program analyzes the bike rental in three (3) differents city: New York city, Chicago, Washington
+This python program analyzes the bike rental in three (3) differents city:
+- New York city
+- Chicago
+- Washington

-The analyses is filtered by 3 options: Day, Month, Both
+The analyses is filtered by 3 options:
+- Day
+- Month
+- Both

 ### Files used
-Program: bikeshare.py
+Program:
+- Bikeshare.py

+Data:
+- New_York_City.csv
+- Chicago.csv
-Data: New_York_City.csv, Chicago.csv, Washington.csv
+- Washington.csv

 ### Credits
 Sources : https://udacity.github.io/git-styleguide/